ethereum/go-ethereum/docs/_interface/sync-modes.md

 ## Summary

 There are several ways to sync a Geth node.
 The default is to use snap sync to create a full node.
-This verifies all blocks starting at a recent checkpoint.
+This verifies all blocks using some recent block that is old enough to be safe from re-orgs as a sync target.
 A trust-minimized alternative is full-sync, which verifies every block since genesis.
-These modes prune the blockchain data older than 128 blocks, keeping only checkpoints that enable on-request regeneration of historical states.
+These modes drop state data older than 128 blocks, keeping only checkpoints that enable on-request regeneration of historical states.
 For rapid queries of historical data an archive node is required.
 Archive nodes keep local copies of all historical data right back to genesis - currently about 12 TB and growing.
 The opposite extreme is a light node that doesn't store any blockchain data - it requests everything from full nodes.
 These configurations are controlled by passing `full`, `snap` or `light` to `--syncmode` at startup.
 For an archive node, `--syncmode` should be `full` and `--gcmode` should be set to `archive`.
-At the transition to proof-of-stake, light-sync will no longer work (until new light client protocols are shipped).
+Currently, due to the transition to proof-of-stake, light-sync dot not work (new light client protocols are being developed).